ablinovsolvd/kotlin-basic-course/README.md

 ## Module 2: Advanced Topics

 ### Chapter 1: Unit Testing

-Learn to write and run tests to keep your code safe!

 **Theory & Practice Units:**
 - **unit0-junit-testing-introduction.md** — Introduction to unit testing and the JUnit framework.
 Learn why testing is important and how it fits into Kotlin development.